JosefLeinweber/JosefsFastAPITemplate/README.md

 ### Continuous Integration (CI)

 This repository includes a CI pipeline that runs on GitHub Actions.
-The pipeline is triggered on every push to:
+The pipeline is triggered on every pull request to:
-- `feature/*`
-- `fix/*`
-- `refactor/*`

-And on every pull request to:
 - `trunk`

+If only changes to .md files are made, the pipeline will return a success status without running the tests.

 The pipeline performs the following tasks:
 - Building Docker images for the application and database services